siepie/coding-kata-csharp7/StringCalculator/README.md

  ## Before you start:
  * Try not to read ahead.
  * Do one task at a time.
 The trick is to learn to work incrementally.
  * Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata

- ## String Calculator Kata

  1. Create a simple String calculator with a method Calculate(string numbers)